Ride-The-Lightning/c-lightning-REST/README.md

 - Port - Port for serving the APIs
 - Documentation port - Port for serving the swagger documentation
 - Protocol - Http protocol for communication with the REST server.
 Two options are supported `https` and `http`(unencrypted and insecure communication between API server and the app)
-- Execution mode - Control for more detailed log info
+- Execution mode - Control for more detailed log info.
+The options supported are `test` and `production`
+- Lightning-RPC Path - Configure the path where `lightning-rpc` file is located.
+It will default to standard lightning path if not configured
 - RPC Command -  - Enable additional RPC commands for `/rpc` endpoint

 #### Option 1: Via Config file `cl-rest-config.json`